kaleballmon/developer-configuration/macos/homebrew/README.md

 In this method, getting any updates from the Brewfile in the repository will have to be done manually.

-*This is the recommended when setting up a machine if you will start building Brewfiles that are specific to the machine.*
+**This method is recommended when setting up a machine if you will create a Brewfile that are specific to the machine.**

 ### Symlink to root
 You can symlink the Brewfile in the user root directory to this Brewfile and souce it.